7sDream/tui-markup/README.md

 ![help-text][help-text-screenshot]

-The source markup text generated this can be found in [examples/help.txt].
+The source markup text of this article can be found in [examples/help.txt].

 ## Syntax